<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Startups might not have an enormous scope of threat like larger businesses, but they still are entrusted with sensitive employee and customer information – and this is exactly what hackers are interested in.

 Data from Verizon’s 2020 Data Breach Investigations Report (DBIR) clearly specifies that 28% of small businesses were victims of data breaches.
-And considering US Small Business Administration’s (SBA) Office of Advocacy data, 99.9% of all businesses in the US are small businesses having less than 500 employees.
+Considering the US Small Business Administration’s (SBA) Office of Advocacy data, 99.9% of all businesses in the US are small businesses having less than 500 employees.
 Hence, plenty of startups and companies need help with cyber security.

 Moreover, the slightest hiccup can hinder business growth.
 According to Hiscox Cyber Readiness Report, nearly 65% of small businesses have experienced some form of cybercrime, and among those, 60% of startups bust within the first six months of operations.